Kim Hee-chul: Impact and influence

 In 2006, Cyworld selected Kim Hee-chul's mini homepage as the most visited among celebrities.
 He also ranked first in the Cyworld visitor rankings for the first half of 2007.
-He took ninth place in the "2010 Twitter Trend Analysis" in People Category, and placed 3rd in the "Best Celebrity on Twitter" category at the 3rd Shorty Awards on March 28, 2011.
+He took ninth place in the "2010 Twitter Trend Analysis" in People Category.
 MTV K conducted a Top 10 Cross-Dressing idols poll in 2011 in which Heechul emerged as the champion.
 He made a few appearances as "Lady HeeHee" throughout Super Show 3, as well as SM Town in Paris.
 Lady Gaga saw his imitation and praised him, saying: "He looks amazing!".

 Heechul was one of the "10 Most Anticipated K-Stars of 2017" in an online poll organized by the Chinese entertainment magazine People's Daily.
 He was included in the "Forbes Korea Power Celebrity" list for the first time in 2020, placing tenth in the general rank.
 He was also ranked the 4th most powerful person in the broadcasting sector and the 5th most powerful person on SNS for having 5.38 million followers.